krisztina-dearborn/datascirepo/README.md

 # datascirepo
-This is a repo forprojects in data science online courses.
+This is a repo for projects in data science online courses.